libretro/docs/docs/guides/arcade-getting-started.md

 * keeps adding support for new games, including a lot of hacks and homebrews

 #### MAME 2003-Plus
-* has the second tightest integration within the libretro ecosystem
 * while originally forked from MAME 2003, can be fairly accurate on some games since it incorporates some emulation fixes from recent versions of MAME
 * is quite fast, this fork was originally meant by the author to run on a pentium III @ 733mhz (Xbox OG)
 * doesn't have fixed romsets, doesn't always use latest known good romsets either